the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, after obtaining results by modifying and/or using the software, it has to be ensured that the original authors get the proper attribution.

 #### Use Domain repositories/directories (DOMREP)
-Almost all Research software is developed within a specific scientific domain.
+Almost all research software is developed within a specific scientific domain.
 Some software may be able to cross boundaries, but the majority will have a home domain, with which it needs to be able to interact.
 Especially for data-driven research having software that is able to use existing sets and repositories is a valuable part.
 The RSE should be able to interact with the repositories of this specific domain.